 We stayed in the newest apartment, located on the first floor and named Rosa.
 Access is via steps up to the apartment’s large private terrace, which has superb rural views, as well as two loungers, and two chairs and a table under an attractive gazebo.
 An impressive-looking telescope in the apartment’s sitting room offered the promise of some stargazing, but our one-night stay was not enough to take advantage of it.

 Rosa comprises a double bedroom (with mosquito net over the very comfortable bed), sitting room, kitchen, and bathroom.
 Rosa has small accents of pink in its décor – even down to the clothes pegs, thoughtfully provided along with a drying rack.
-The apartments are equipped with everything useful for a longer stay.
+These self-catering apartments are equipped with everything useful for a longer stay.
 In the interests of research (and with no intention of cooking), I had a good poke around the kitchen cupboards; our hosts had put a lot of thought into what they should provide – even down to things like a measuring jug, grater, cling film, aluminium foil, and instruction books for all the appliances.

 We found a small starter supply of coffee, tea, and sugar sachets (along with fresh milk and a bottle of cava in the ‘fridge) and, as well as a kettle, a cafetiere and a traditional espresso maker for coffee purists.
 Among the provided condiments is a bottle of Finca Son Jorbo’s own olive oil.